 - a.
-Construction requiring land clearing and the alteration of natural topography tends to increase erosion; - b.
-Stormwater runoff can carry pollutants into receiving waterbodies, degrading water quality; - c.
-The increase in nutrients in stormwater runoff such as phosphorus and nitrogen accelerates eutrophication of receiving waters; - d.
-Improper design and construction of erosion control devices can increase the velocity of runoff thereby increasing stream bank erosion and sedimentation; - e.
-Siltation of waterbodies resulting from increased erosion decreases their capacity to hold and transport water, interferes with navigation, and harms flora and fauna;
+Construction requiring land clearing and the alteration of natural topography tends to increase erosion. - b.
+Stormwater runoff can carry pollutants into receiving water bodies, degrading water quality. - c.
+The increase in nutrients in stormwater runoff such as phosphorus and nitrogen accelerates eutrophication of receiving waters. - d.
+Improper design and construction of erosion control devices can increase the velocity of runoff thereby increasing stream bank erosion and sedimentation. - e.
+Siltation of waterbodies resulting from increased erosion decreases their capacity to hold and transport water, interferes with navigation, and harms flora and fauna. - f.
+Development as defined in this law and activities associated with development, as well as land grading and earth moving can have a significant and potentially adverse impact on the environment.